Stan's blog Thanks for stopping by.

-Posts with the tag decentralization:
+Posts with the tag Decentralization:

 While I usually use a VPN in public places like cafes, I don’t always do on networks I trust more, like my home or University.
 Nearly all of my network traffic is encrypted thanks to HTTPS, so my DNS requests are the only plaintext data I sent out in the wild.

 I’ve been using DNS-over-TLS (DoT) on my Android phone for nearly 2 years thanks to Android’s native DoT support since version 9.
+After doing a little bit of research a while ago, I thought it would be a hassle to use an encrypted DNS protocol on my MacBook, but it turns out to be very simple.

 This month I decided to donate to the Peertube crowfunding campain, in order to make possible a future with a usable alternative to YouTube.